Alfred-Nelson/flash-type/README.md

 The react useState property of not updating value immediately.
 The above mentioned issue causes chaos to an eventListner.
-The stale closure issue of react
+The stale closure issue of react.

-It also exhibits the solution of the issues
+=> It also exhibits the solution of the issues

 #### still in development